-The school uses best practice and has adopted robust recruitment procedures as outlined in Keeping Children Safe in Education (2022) to deter and prevent people who are suitable to working with children from applying, securing employment or volunteering opportunities in the school.
-We apply all appropriate measures for our staff, including volunteers, agency and third-party staff (supply staff) trainees/student teachers, governors/trustees, and contractors.
+The school uses best practice and has adopted robust recruitment procedures as outlined in Keeping Children Safe in Education (June 2023) to deter and prevent people who are not suitable to work with children from applying, securing employment or volunteering opportunities in the school.
+We apply all appropriate measures for our staff, including volunteers, agency and third-party staff (supply staff) trainees/student teachers, governors, and contractors.
 This forms a vital part of the whole school approach to safeguarding and is an essential part of creating a safe environment for our learners.